ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

 If you are new to Globus, the `Globus log in and transfer files tutorial <https://docs.globus.org/guides/tutorials/manage-files/transfer-files/>`_ includes step-by-step instructions for transferring files that you can follow along with using their built-in demonstration collections.

 The NCSA systems listed have Globus endpoints configured by the system administrators; the collection names for these endpoints are at the links below.
-To transfer data to/from a system without a Globus endpoint, see :ref:`globus_connect_personal`.
+To transfer data to/from a system that does not have a Globus endpoint, see :ref:`globus_connect_personal`.

 - `Delta endpoint <https://docs.ncsa.illinois.edu/systems/delta/en/latest/user_guide/data_mgmt.html#transferring-data>`_
 - `Hydro endpoint <https://ncsa-hydro-documentation.readthedocs-hosted.com/en/latest/accessing_transferring_files.html#using-globus-to-transfer-files>`_